 “I believe strongly in the ability of all children to succeed if they are given the opportunity.
 Opportunity comes through educational equity and looking closely at how we're supporting students across the district, regardless of zip code.
-I am seeking the school board seat to advocate for policies and practices that address the needs of Jeffco kids, so that all students see their future in Jeffco through high-quality college, career, and community readiness from early childhood through graduation.
-To get there, the district must prioritize competitive compensation for educators so we can attract and retain passionate and talented teachers and support staff within the county.
+I serve on the Jeffco school board to advocate for policies and practices that address the needs of ALL kids, so that every student sees their future in Jeffco through high-quality college, career, and community readiness from early childhood through graduation.
+To get there, the district must remain focused on keeping resources and support as close to kids and classrooms as possible, particularly in times of budget reductions, leadership transitions, and priority setting.
 We must also build upon the mental health and social-emotional supports provided to students so that they are able to learn and to succeed.” - Stephanie Schooley

-What is your motivation to become a member of the Jeffco School Board?
+What is your motivation to be a member of the Jeffco School Board?

 My motivation to serve on the Jeffco board of education stems from my lived experiences centered around a core value for me: educational equity.
 I believe strongly in the ability of all children to succeed if they are given the opportunity.
 Opportunity comes through educational equity and looking closely at how we're supporting students across the district, regardless of zip code.

-I am seeking the school board seat to advocate for equitable policies and practices that address the diverse needs of Jeffco students.
+I serve on the school board representing District 3 to advocate for equitable policies and practices that address the diverse needs of Jeffco students.
 I have two kids in Jeffco schools, have served as the co-president of the school PTA, have served on the district's accountability committee, and have been a vocal advocate for transparent processes in district decision making.
 I have a 20-year background in higher education and K-H partnerships and focused on conflict resolution and community organizing for my graduate degree.
 These connected experiences make me a strong advocate for schools, for families, and for kids.

 What is your vision for education in the Jeffco community?

 It is my vision that all students see their future in Jeffco through high-quality college, career, and community readiness from early childhood through high school graduation.
-I support Jeffco Generations, the district's strategic plan, and believe that we must focus on 21st century skill development in addition to content mastery for our students to succeed in our rapidly-changing world.
+I believe that we must focus on 21st century skill development in addition to content mastery for our students to succeed in our rapidly-changing world.
 Eighty-five percent of the jobs our kids will have after graduation do not yet exist.

 Our communities need strategic thinkers, collaborators, individuals who can work across difference, and innovators in order to thrive.
 My vision is an engaged educational experience for all students that teaches them what they need to know and how their learning is connected to the world around them.